supasuma/react-teaching/src/pages/1-react-jsx-lesson.md

 ---
+date: "2019-07-01"
 title: "JSX - the hybrid vehicle of code"
 ---
 So JSX is a hybrid of HTML and Javascript - HTM-script or Java-TML! &nbsp;&nbsp;The official word is that it's a "syntax extension to JavaScript".

-It allows us to produce React "elements" and which can combine presentation work with logic.
+It allows us to easily produce React "elements" which can combine presentation work with rendering logic.
+React can be written without it but it doesn't look great.

-###Simple expression
+###Simple expression demonstrating rendering logic combined with UI logic

 ```jsx
 import React from 'react';